ankitvashist1/Titanic-Machine-Learning-from-Disaster/README.md

 prediction model.

 ## Evaluations
-We will be using Hold out evaluation since our data set is very large.
-We will use RMSE, Accuracy for evaluating our model and AIC/BIC during feature selection.
+We will use Accuracy metric for our Evaluation purpose.

 ## Expected Outcomes
-Expectedly, we will build a model which will predict whether the user will click on the advertisement or not.
+Expectedly, we will build a model which will predict whether the passenger has survived or not.